Society of American Magicians

 The Society of American Magicians (S.A.M.) is the oldest fraternal magic organization in the world.
 Its purpose is "to advance, elevate, and preserve magic as a performing art, to promote harmonious fellowship throughout the world of magic, and to maintain and improve ethical standards in the field of magic."
 To promote these endeavors the S.A.M. presents awards and fellowships in recognition of outstanding achievement in the Art of Magic.

 Membership in the S.A.M. is open to professional magicians, amateur magicians, youth magicians, magic collectors, magic historians, magic inventors, magic manufacturers and magic dealers.
 Over 30,000 people worldwide have been members, and currently the S.A.M. has 5,000 members worldwide.
 Despite the word "American" in the name, S.A.M. includes magicians from around the world.
-Its current National President, Rod Chow (2022–23), is Canadian.
+Its current National President, Matthew Crabtree (2025-26) was installed July 5, 2025.

 History

-Founded on May 10, 1902, in the back room of Martinka's magic shop in New York City, the Society expanded under the leadership of Harry Houdini during his term as National President from 1917–1926.
+Founded on May 10, 1902, in the back room of Martinka's magic shop in New York City, by W. Golden Mortimer and Saram R. Ellison.
+Ellison created the name, Mortimer wrote the ritual of the order.
+The two of them called the meeting for the formation of the society.
+The Society expanded under the leadership of Harry Houdini during his term as National President from 1917–1926.
 Houdini sought to create a large, unified national network of professional and amateur magicians.
 Wherever he traveled, Houdini would give a lengthy formal address to the local magic club, making speeches, and usually threw a banquet for the members at his own expense.

 For most of 1916, while on his vaudeville tour, Houdini, at his own expense, had been recruiting local magic clubs to join the SAM in an effort to revitalize what he felt was a weak organization.
 Houdini persuaded groups in Buffalo, Detroit, Pittsburgh, and Kansas City to join.
 As had happened in London, Houdini persuaded magicians to join.
 The Buffalo club joined as the first branch (later, an assembly) of the Society.
 Chicago Assembly No. 3 was, as the name implies, the third regional club to be established by the S.A.M., whose assemblies now number in the hundreds.
 In 1917, he signed Assembly Number Three's charter, and that charter and this club continue to provide Chicago magicians with a connection to each other and to their past.
 Houdini dined with, addressed, and got pledges from similar clubs in Detroit, Rochester, Pittsburgh, Kansas City, Cincinnati and elsewhere.
 This was the biggest movement ever in the history of magic.
 In places where no clubs existed, he rounded up individual magicians, introduced them to each other, and urged them into the fold.
 By the end of 1916, magicians' clubs in San Francisco and other cities that Houdini had not visited were offering to become assemblies.
 He had created the richest and longest surviving organization of magicians in the world.